 - We recommend not exceeding a 250 ms maximum network latency for PCoIP WorkSpaces.
 To get the best PCoIP WorkSpaces user experience, we recommend keeping the network latency under 100 ms. When the round-trip time (RTT) exceeds 375 ms, the WorkSpaces client connection will shut down.
-For the best WorkSpaces Streaming Protocol (WSP) user experience, we recommend keeping the RTT under 250 ms. If the RTT is between 250 ms and 400 ms, the user can access the WorkSpace, but performance will decrease significantly. - We recommend testing the performance of bundles you want to choose in a test environment by running and using applications that replicate your users' daily tasks.
+For the best DCV user experience, we recommend keeping the RTT under 250 ms. If the RTT is between 250 ms and 400 ms, the user can access the WorkSpace, but performance will decrease significantly. - We recommend testing the performance of bundles you want to choose in a test environment by running and using applications that replicate your users' daily tasks. - BYOP (Bring Your Own Protocol) bundles are for WorkSpaces Core.
+The BYOP bundles provided by Amazon WorkSpaces don't have a WorkSpaces provided streaming protocol installed.
+You won't be able to connect using WorkSpaces clients or gateways.
+To understand the shared responsibility model for Amazon WorkSpaces Core, see the Technology Partner Integration Guide for Amazon WorkSpaces Core.
+For more information, see Amazon WorkSpaces Core.

-- The Graphics bundle will no longer be supported after November 30, 2023.
+- GraphicsPro bundle reaches end-of-life on October 31, 2025.
+We recommend migrating your GraphicsPro WorkSpaces to supported bundles before October 31, 2025.
+For more information, see Migrate a WorkSpace in WorkSpaces Personal. - The Graphics bundle will no longer be supported after November 30, 2023.
 We recommend switching to the Graphics.g4dn bundle for WorkSpaces using the Graphics bundle. - Graphics and GraphicsPro bundles aren't currently available in the Asia Pacific (Mumbai) Region.